The Three Little Pigs Short Story for Kids

 Once upon a time, there were three little pigs.
 They decided to build their own little houses!
 Each pig chose a different material to construct their home.

-The youngest pig, eager to finish everything as soon as possible, built his house with light and very easy to acquire straw.
-His house was easy to build but was not particularly strong and would require considerable effort to work on.
-Most importantly, he really wanted to spend more time playing rather than going through all the work that he would have to do.
+• The youngest pig, eager to finish everything as soon as possible, built his house with light straw.
+Although it was easy for him to build his house, it was not particularly strong.
+Most importantly, he wanted to spend more time playing than building a strong home.

-The second pig sought a greater level of efficiency than the first pig while considering the overall energy he would expend.
-He, therefore, constructed his house using sticks.
-This lent some structural integrity in comparison to the straw house, but overall, it lacked strength.
-His intrinsic desire to finish early and partake in leisure activities was also present.
+• The second pig sought greater efficiency than the first pig while considering the overall energy he would expend.
+Therefore, he constructed his house using sticks.
+This lent some structural integrity compared to the straw house, but overall, it lacked strength.
+His desire to finish early and partake in leisure activities was also present.

-In contrast to the other pigs, the third, who was undoubtedly the smartest, invested additional time and effort into constructing a stronger house made from bricks.
-Although it took him a lot of time and energy, he single-mindedly focused on building a house that would be capable of withstanding destruction and weathering all conditions.
+• In contrast to the other pigs, the third, undoubtedly the smartest, invested additional time and effort into constructing a stronger house made from bricks.
+Although it took him a lot of time and energy, he was focused on building a house capable of withstanding destruction and weathering all conditions.

 With little effort, the wolf was able to huff and puff, at which point the straw house fell apart.
 In a hurry, the first pig dashed towards his brother’s second pig’s stick house.